kuhusinha9/RoboQuestions/README.md

 ### steps.py
 The subcomponents and API calls are in this file

-### json_converter.py
+### studentDataScripting.py
-This converts data in json files to string scripts
+This converts data in json or csv files to string scripts

+### file_handling.py
+This contains functions for saving or working with existing data or checkpoints

+### tests.py
+alternate to main.py for experimentation

+### outputs
+This folder contains function outputs for final use

 ### data
-This folder contains data about students or the robot
+This folder contains data about students or any other data files

 ### stories
 This folder contains the chapters, summaries or book texts